personalSol/devNotes/3 - moc/Snippets-MOC.md

 here will be all the notes around Snippets-MOC which is a part of main MOC - [[MOC-LIST]]

+> the purpose is to save reusable code that I will/might need in the future.

 ### extras ( not that imp but still here )

 -